 The term “cornerstone content” has been talked and written about a lot recently although the concept is really not that new.
-Brian Clark, founder of Copyblogger, wrote a guide about how to create cornerstone content that Google loves 11 years ago this month.
+Brian Clark, founder of Copyblogger, wrote a guide about how to create cornerstone content that Google loves.

-With Google placing more importance on quality content, many content marketers and SEO specialists are encouraging businesses to create more long-form content (1500 words or more) to help your site stand out as an authority in your niche.
+With Google placing more importance on quality and helpful content, many content marketers and SEO specialists are encouraging businesses to create more long-form content (1500 words or more).
+This type of content helps your site stand out as an authority in your niche.

 What is cornerstone content